 Our Tax Clinic is an event promoting the link between students and their community by allowing them to fill out fiscal declarations for individuals with low income in the region of the Greater Montreal.
 By doing so, their accounting and business knowledge acquired through their university studies are applied to a good cause.

-The Tax Clinic will be held on March 27,28 and 29th 2020 at the Côte-Sainte-Catherine building and is open to all eligible individuals at no cost, and no appointment is needed.
+The Tax Clinic will be held on March 25, 26, 27 and 28th 2021 and is open to all eligible individuals at no cost, and no appointment is needed.

 OVERVIEW - HEC MONTREAL TAX CLINIC

 Below you may find the family income threshold admissible: